Hello, world.

 Nature.
 I love the planet.
 Not a fan of many bugs tho.
 I held the recycling record when I lived in Connecticut.

 Video games.
-I love Mario Kart most of all and sometimes I will live stram on Twitch.
-I also love The Sims and Cities: Skylines.
+I love Mario Kart most of all.
+Also love The Sims and Cities: Skylines2.
 Also, board and card games.

 Miami Dolphins.
 Orange and aqua til I die.
 Fins up!